Easy Answers to All Your Questions…

 Any member of your household can actually make you eligible for the program.
 For instance, if your child participates in the Free and Reduced-Price School Lunch Program, you automatically qualify to take part in the EBB.

 Where do I Sign Up?

-Beginning May 12, 2021, eligible households can enroll in the program to begin receiving a monthly discount on the cost of their broadband service through an approved provider.
+Beginning May 12, 2021, eligible households can enroll in the program.
+And begin receiving a monthly discount on the cost of their broadband service through an approved provider.
 You can enroll through your provider, if they’re approved, or by visiting https://getemergencybroadband.org.